 To address the question of whether accompanying a data visualization post with an insight-and, moreover, a misleading one-has an effect on audience's engagement with the post (RQ1), we conducted a quantitative analysis of engagement.
-In this section we describe our approach to data collection and quantitative analysis, as well as summarize the results of our Study 1.
+Specifically, this analysis allows us to identify whether misleading data visualizations are associated with being discussed, shared, or liked more than other posts.
+In this section we describe our approach to data collection and regression analysis and summarize the results of our Study 1.